tommasobratto/learn-c-the-hard-way-exercises/README.md

 I'll be adding notes as I go along, with my personal issues and ways of trying to understand the various concepts that relate to C's unique way of expressing things.

+### Note:
+As I started this to "fool around a bit", the comments sometimes aren't written really well, the naming conventions are a bit confusing (for example: "ex14a.c") and not all of the committed exercises are done and working (especially my own), but I'm working on cleaning it up a bit and making it readable, for the moment.

 ### TODO/Index of Exercises:

 - [x] Exercise 1: Dust Off That Compiler